arched-dev/pypgpeed/readme.md

 ## 'py-p-g-peed' A PGP Gui utility

-Create pgp keys, encrypt and decrypt messages, sign messages and verift signed messaged.
+Create pgp keys, encrypt and decrypt messages, sign messages and verify messages.

 Perfect for the novice to begin secure communication online.